 How do you connect MIDI Devices to your iPad?

 To connect an Apple iPad to a MIDI device you have a couple of decent options:

-You could use a MIDI to USB interface cable from your MIDI device to a Lightning to USB 3 Camera Adapter, or alternatively you could invest in an iRig MIDI 2, which handily comes with a lightning cable for connecting directly to IOS devices.
+You could use a USB to MIDI cable to connect your MIDI device to a Lightning to USB 3 Camera Adapter, or alternatively you could invest in an iRig MIDI 2, which handily comes with a lightning cable for connecting directly to IOS devices.